Digital & Printing Resources for Faculty & Students

 NYU’S Avery Fisher Center

 If you would like to use a video tape, DVD, or audio tape in your course, you can contact the Avery Fisher Center, which has a very large collection of material for lending.
 Five videos may be checked out for one week (or for six hours if on reserve).
 20 CDs may be checked out for one week (or for four hours if on reserve).
 Two reserve scores may be checked out for two hours.
 Faculty, PhD candidates and administrators may renew CDs or LPs online (but not videos or scores).
-To read more about what NYU’s Avery Fisher Center has to offer, please visit their website.
-A new, updated Avery Fisher Center will be opening on the 7th floor of Bobst Library at the beginning of the spring 2017 semester.
+To read more about what NYU has to offer, please visit Avery Fisher Center for Music & Media.

 NYU has three Student Technology Centers (STCs) that are accessible to students, as well as faculty and staff.
 The STCs provide access to a variety of technology resources including specialized software, printing, video conferencing, video production suites, group study spaces, and more.
 The three locations include: